Search results for:

 Let's break this one up:

-‘N’ means ‘Number’ AKA ‘the number of elements you need in order for your network to function.’
+'N' means 'Number' AKA 'the number of elements you need for your network to function.'

 '+1' stands for 'plus one more component that is stored as a reliable backup.'
 The '1' refers to an additional independent element added to the network for the sole purpose of being a ready backup in case another component fails.

-Thus, N+1 Redundancy means that all the network’s components are all set up, and on top of that, one additional backup component is installed in the network’s infrastructure just in case something goes awry.
+Thus, N+1 redundancy means that all the network's components are all set up.
+On top of that, one additional backup component is installed in the network's infrastructure just in case something goes awry.
 In that case, the backup would take the place of the failed component so the network would continue to perform impeccably.